-- 1. There would be no significant difference between the Posttest total mean scores of Control group and Experimental group students in learning science. - 2.
-There would be no significant difference between the Posttest total mean scores of boys and girls in Control group students. - 3.
-There would be no significant difference between the Posttest total mean scores of boys and girls in Experimental group students. - 4.
-There would be no significant difference between the Pretest and Posttest mean scores of Control group students in learning science. - 5.
-There would be no significant difference between the Pretest and Posttest mean scores of Experimental Group students in learning science.
+- 1. There would be no significant difference between the Pretest total mean scores of boys and girls in Control group students - 2.
+There would be no significant difference between the Pretest total mean scores of boys and girls in Experimental group students. - 3.
+There would be no significant difference between the Posttest total mean scores of boys and girls in Control group students. - 4.
+There would be no significant difference between the Posttest total mean scores of boys and girls in Experimental group students.